technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

 ### Task 5 : Run the Quarkus application locally to test the remote database connection

-1. Switch back to Gitbash and run below command to run the application
+1. Switch back to Gitbash and run the below command to run the application locally:
-    locally:

     +++./mvnw clean quarkus:dev+++